Noise Levels in Redland, MD | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 3,684 Redland residents, or 34.0%, live above that level.
 By land area, 44.1% of Redland is above 55 dBA.

 Average noise levels for Redland residents, grouped by direction from the center of Redland.
-Western Redland carries the highest population-weighted average; Southern Redland carries the lowest.
-Just 26% of residents in Southern Redland live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Western Redland.
+The highest population-weighted average is in western Redland; the lowest is in southeastern Redland, where just 13% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Normal conversation an arm’s length away